HCX Bulk Migration operations and best practices

 Log analysis during bulk migration workflow

-1. HCX: To monitor the events,
+1. HCX: To monitor the events:

-a.
-Go to HCX source/target migration wizard >> Migration Management page(Mobility Groups) >> Migration >> Events
+1. Go to HCX source/target migration wizard >> Migration Management page(Mobility Groups) >> Migration >> Events

-b.
-Go to HCX source/target admin shell >> /common/log/admin/app.log,
+2. Go to the HCX source/target admin shell >> /common/log/admin/app.log,

-c.
-Go to HCX IX appliance shell using ccli >> var/log/vmware/hbrsrv.log
+3. Go to the HCX IX appliance shell using ccli >> var/log/vmware/hbrsrv.log

-• Empty disks are created on target:
+• Empty disks are created on the target:

 2022-02-17T15:16:18.152Z info hbrsrv[6AB2AD852700] [Originator@6876 sub=Host opID=hs-285dd448] Getting disk type for /vmfs/volumes/vsan:UUID/VM_UUID/VM_NAME